krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2020.06.25        - version 0.1.7 =
+* Fix               - Load correct javascript checkout file depending on if plugin is in testmode or not.
+* Fix               - Delete request token transient when credentials is changed.

 = 2020.06.17        - version 0.1.6 =
 * Tweak             - Initialize payment request is using the Avarda legacy endpoint.
 * Enhancement       - Trigger event when Avarda Checkout form is loaded on checkout page.